Azure-Samples/azure-cosmos-cassandra-extensions-java-sample/README.md

 5. Run `mvn clean install` from java-examples folder to build the project.
 This will generate cosmosdb-cassandra-examples.jar under target folder.

 6. Run `java -cp target/cosmosdb-cassandra-examples.jar com.azure.cosmosdb.cassandra.examples.UserProfile` in a terminal to start your java application.
-The Sample should finish with a number of "overloaded" (rate limited) requests, but with all inserts successful after retries.
-The output will show the number of users present in the table, and the number of user inserts that were attempted.
-The two numbers should be identical since rate limits have been retried.
+The output will include a number of "overloaded" (rate limited) requests, the number of users present in the table after the load test, and the number of user inserts that were attempted.
+The two numbers should be identical since rate limits have been succesfully handled and retried.

    ![Console output](./media/output.png)